How to increase engagement on Facebook – 7 tips for you (Infographic)

-Want to know how to increase engagement on Facebook?
-Below is a list of the best techniques for the social media network that can help turn your business page around.
-Read on!
+Do you want to know how to increase engagement on Facebook?
+Below is my infographic and my list of the best techniques for the social media network that can help turn your business page around.

 1. Think about your audience